skyguy-me/EE546_EC_GN_FP/EE546_EC_GN_FP/docmaker/Ztransform.md

 **Key Components**

 1. **Signal Properties**
-   - **Causality**: Defines when a signal is zero (or undefined) for times before a given reference, vital for modeling physically realizable systems.
+   - **Causality**: Defines when a signal is zero for times before a given reference, vital for modeling physically realizable systems.
    - **Linearity**: Establishes conditions for superposition and homogeneity in signals, enabling straightforward reasoning about linear systems.

 2. **Signal Constructions**